dougeby/IntuneDocs/intune/enrollment-autopilot.md

 ## Delete AutoPilot devices

 You can delete Windows AutoPilot devices that are not enrolled.
-You can unenroll devices and then delete them.

 1. If the devices are enrolled in Intune, you must first [delete them the Azure Active Directory portal](devices-wipe.md#delete-devices-from-the-azure-active-directory-portal).